MiyukiHoshi21/computing-work/teachers-day/story.md

 "Ah, Ms Yick, you're back from the music roo-" Ms Goh (Art teacher) greeted, looking up from a painting she was doing before she was interrupted.

 "H-help!"
 All the teachers whipped their heads around only to see (Boy 1) gasping for air.
-He was trying to stablize himself by holding onto the door of the staffroom and looked like he had just run a 100km marathon.
+He was trying to stabilize himself by holding onto the door of the staffroom and looked like he had just run a 100km marathon.

 "Are you okay (Boy 1)?
 What happened?"
 Ms Vora (Literature teacher) asked concernedly, walking over to him.